 Your ABA Agency Has Billing Rates.
 But Do You Have a UCR?

 Most ABA agencies bill every week or every day.
 Submitting claims to Medicaid.
 Billing commercial payers.
 Processing payments.
-The billing function is running.
+The billing function runs.

 But there's a difference between having billing rates and having a usual and customary rate (UCR), and most ABA agencies only have the first one.